 For the first two startups that I was involved in, I was not data-driven and didn’t have a disciplined approach to ideas validation and marketing.
 A lot of campaigns, tests and hypotheses were not tracked properly or not even tracked at all.
 They were all based on guess work and instinct.
 As a result, a lot of these campaigns failed to achieve their objectives.

 Since then I have got myself into the habit of tracking every metric possible in order to inform the direction of campaigns, support the hypotheses and drive the marketing roadmap as well as to measure the outcome of the campaign and impact of strategy on the startup.
-The first thing I do in the morning is not to check and reply to emails but to go through KPI dashboards to identify any movement, patterns and trends of our core metrics.
+The first thing I do in the morning is not to check and reply to emails but to go through KPI dashboards to identify any movement, patterns and trends in our core metrics.
 Before launching any new campaigns or targeting any new channels, I always make sure we are able to track key metrics and set measurable KPIs and targets.